Howden Joinery Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 More about Howden Joinery

-Howden Joinery Group PLC operates in the manufacturing and retail industry, specializing in the production and distribution of kitchen joinery products.
-The company primarily focuses on providing high-quality kitchen solutions to trade professionals and has a significant market presence in the UK.
+Howden Joinery Group PLC operates in the home improvement industry, primarily focusing on the design, manufacture, and sale of kitchens and joinery products.
+The company targets trade professionals and builders, providing high-quality products and services to meet the needs of its market.

 Technical Sentiment Signal: Strong Buy